 The ROI of consumer insights when building digital finance products

-Laura Rae is the founder of OpenBox, a digital transformation consultancy that specialises in the financial services industry.
-In this guest post, Laura describes the current landscape of digital financial products and how an emphasis on human insight can help organisations stand out from the competition.
+Laura Rae is the founder of OpenBox, a digital transformation consultancy that specializes in the financial services industry.
+In this guest post, Laura describes the current landscape of digital financial products and how an emphasis on human insight can help organizations stand out from the competition.

 Keeping pace with consumer expectations has become a challenge in almost every industry.

-Customers and clients are always looking for that little bit extra (better service, more convenience, or lower costs) and the rewards for organisations that meet these demands are huge.
+Customers and clients are always looking for that little bit extra (better service, more convenience, or lower costs), and the rewards for organizations that meet these demands are huge.

 Although some industries have excellent track records for tapping into consumer needs, banking and digital finance isn’t traditionally one of them.
 Due to the dominance of legacy institutions and complacency brought about by strong customer loyalty, I’ve seen finance fall behind in my 15 years of working in the industry.